Skip to content

 Report Contents

-Once you’ve selected your filters and clicked Search, the report will display:
+Once you have selected your filters and clicked “Search”, the report will show:

-• Posting date: The date the transaction was posted
+• Transaction date: The date the transaction was booked.

 Customizing the Report